 Only small fur-bearing or feathered pets contained in secure, clean, hand-held cages are permitted on the bus.
 Cages (hard or soft shell pet carriers) must be small enough to fit on the owner’s lap.

 Passengers must hold onto their pet’s cage at all times.
 If there is room, the passenger may place and hold the cage beside them on the floor.
 The cage should not block the aisle or restrict other passengers.

 Guide Dogs and Service Dogs

-Guide and service dogs that are certified by the government of British Columbia are allowed on public transit at all times.
+Guide and service dogs that are certified are allowed on public transit at all times.
 This does not include emotional support or therapy dogs.
 If you’re using a guide or service dog while travelling on one of BC Transit’s services, the animal must wear its harness or leash.
-You may be asked to produce your BC Guide Dog and Service Dog Certificate.
+You may be asked to produce your Guide Dog and Service Dog Certificate.